 A trust offers a number of important benefits to the parents of young children.
 To begin with, as the Trustor of the trust you appoint the Trustee, and any successor Trustees, allowing you to decide who will protect and manage the inheritance you leave your children.
 In addition, a trust lets you stagger the inheritance you leave your children instead of giving them a lump sum.
 You can also decide when they receive those distributions and how much will be distributed each time.
 No matter how mature a child may be, handing an 18-year-old a large lump sum inheritance is rarely a wise idea.
 Instead, you may wish to direct the trust to distribute that inheritance in increasingly valuable disbursements over the course of several years to allow your child an opportunity to learn to handle his/her finances.
 Finally, unlike a Will, a trust can also help you plan for the possibility of your own incapacity.
 Whereas the terms of a Will only apply upon the death of the Testator, a trust can cover your incapacity as well if you create the right type of trust.
 This allows you to make certain that someone of your choosing takes over control of your assets in the event of your incapacity instead of leaving it up to a judge.
 Moreover, you can use the terms of the trust (which you create) to ensure that your children continue to benefit from the assets held by the trust during your incapacity should that come to pass.

 Contact a Local Estate Planning Attorney

 For more information, please join us for an upcoming FREE webinar.
 If you have additional questions or concerns about estate planning for parents of minor children, contact an experienced estate planning attorney at Morris Hall PLLC by calling 888-222-1328 to schedule your appointment today.
-Morris Hall has offices throughout Arizona and New Mexico, including Phoenix, Mesa, Albuquerque, and Santa Fe.
+Morris Hall has offices throughout Arizona, including Phoenix, Mesa, and